Kingxukai/linux/Documentation/dev-tools/checkpatch.rst

     See: https://lore.kernel.org/netdev/20200510182252.GA411829@lunn.ch/

   **EXPORT_SYMBOL**
-    EXPORT_SYMBOL should immediately follow the symbol to be exported.
+    EXPORT_SYMBOL should immediately follow the woke symbol to be exported.

   **IN_ATOMIC**
     in_atomic() is not for driver use so any such use is reported as an ERROR.